okfde/bundesrat-scraper/README.md

     continue
 ```

-Alternatively, you can remove session 973 from the `session_tops.py` file and rerun the Jupyter file.
+Alternatively, you can remove session 973 from the appropriate `session_tops.json` file and rerun the Jupyter file.